sfajfer/Master-of-Gu/gu index/Gu Index.md

 You and the target have a battle of souls.
 If your current soul value is greater than the beast's, subtract the beast's current soul value from your own and you successfully permanently enslave it.
 You can now control its actions with your mind from a distance of up to (Maximum Soul) meters, as long as you can see it.

+If the target is willing to be enslaved, they fail the battle of souls automatically and your soul takes no damage.

 If your current soul value is less than or equal to the beast's, you fail to enslave it, the beast's current soul value is reduced by your current soul value, and then your current soul value is reduced to 1.

 **Slavery Gu**